darian-catalin-cucer/HappyBirthday/README.md

 ## How does it work

-The user opens the application and see the greeting card.
+The user opens the application and sees the greeting card.

 ## Screenshots